Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * [Q&A: Update 4 re: Dedicated Servers, Quality of Life, and Content?](./transcriptions/yt-CGoHMrbwftU.md) https://www.youtube.com/watch?v=CGoHMrbwftU

 #### [August 25th, 2020 Livestream](./2020-08-25.md)
-* Q&A: Dedicated Servers update? https://clips.twitch.tv/AgitatedAltruisticAnacondaStinkyCheese
 * [Q&A: ETA for Update 4](./transcriptions/yt-3xgs6Y-ZSe8.md) https://www.youtube.com/watch?v=3xgs6Y-ZSe8
-* Q&A: Linux would be useful for Servers https://clips.twitch.tv/UglyAwkwardCiderSSSsss
-* Q&A: Will Dedicated Servers be available on Linux, or Windows? https://clips.twitch.tv/SeductiveInnocentFerretHeyGirl
-* Q&A: Will the Server source code be available for Custom Mods, or with pre-compiled binaries? https://clips.twitch.tv/ShinyFunnyJellyfishSMOrc

 #### [August 18th, 2020 Livestream](./2020-08-18.md)
 * Q&A: Did I miss the status update of Dedicated Servers? https://clips.twitch.tv/ElatedWittyVelociraptorThunBeast